-Behavior Management Techniques
+Behaviour Management Techniques

-for remaining calm and professional during challenging situations.
+Here are six safe and effective behaviour management strategies for remaining calm and professional during challenging situations.

-Be Mindful of Your Own Reaction.
+- Be Mindful of Your Own Reaction.

-Maintain Rational Detachment.
+- Maintain Rational Detachment.

-When people feel ignored, marginalized, or not cared for, they often act out.
+When people feel ignored, marginalised, or not cared for, they often act out.
 An effective way to counter a person’s anxiety is to validate her feelings.
 Pay attention to what she says.
 Give her plenty of personal space.
 Show her through your facial expressions and body language that you’re listening, and you can take away her reasons for being upset—and give her a reason to regain control.

-Use Positive Self-Talk.
+- Use Positive Self-Talk.

-Remind yourself that when you’re the target of an outburst or a negative situation, you’re rarely the cause of the behavior.
+Remind yourself that when you’re the target of an outburst or a negative situation, you’re rarely the cause of the behaviour.
 And just as thinking, "I can't deal with this" might cause you to react one way, telling yourself, "I know what to do" will cause a more productive response.

-Recognize Your Limits.
+- Recognize Your Limits.

 Being a professional doesn't mean that you can handle everything.
-Knowing that you have support and backup is crucial to staying in control of your own behavior and responding appropriately.
+Knowing that you have support and backup is crucial to staying in control of your own behaviour and responding appropriately.
 Accept your limits and keep in mind that sometimes the best decision is to let someone else take over.

 Be sure to debrief after any incident.
 Talking about it can help relieve the stress.
 It’s also important to consider what was done well and how to respond better the next time a situation occurs.

-for each person involved in a crisis, you and your staff can manage difficult behavior with confidence and competence.
+Equipped with proper training and behaviour management techniques that focus on Care, Welfare, Safety, and SecuritySM for each person involved in a crisis, you and your staff can manage difficult behaviour with confidence and competence.